codyaverett/memento/programming/python/python basics.md

 ```

-## Range function
+## Range Objects
-Used to generate a sequence of numbers
+Used to generate a sequence of numbers.
+Range objects are iterable objects

 ```python
 numbers = range(5) # object stores a sequence of numbers